sparoodata/mongolens_new/README.md

 With this configuration:

 - The first URI in the list (e.g. `main`) becomes the default connection at startup
-- You can switch connections using natural language: `"Connect to backup database"` or `"Connect to atlas database"`
+- You can switch connections using natural language: `"Connect to backup"` or `"Connect to atlas"`
 - The original syntax still works: `"Connect to mongodb://localhost:27018"`
 - The new `list-connections` tool shows all available connection aliases